4nd2in/edu/pages/TLS.md

 			- TLS options
 		- The receiver picks the TLS Version and the ciphersuite to continue, attaches its [[Digital certificate]]
 		- ### SNI (Server Name Indication in RFC 6066 TLS Extensions)
 			- TLS does not provide a mechanism for a client to tell a server the name of the server it is contacting.
-It. may be desirable for clients to provide this information
+It. may be desirable for clients to provide this information to facilitate secure connections to servers that host multiple _virtual_ servers (e.g. [[nginx]] ) at a single underlying network address.
+			-
 		-
 - Source
 	- https://hpbn.co/transport-layer-security-tls/